-For this type of Allocation normally occurs b distribution a Stock dividends with a On the payable date or ex-date + 21 , whichever late ex-date comes later.
+For this type of Allocation normally occurs ^b distribution ^a Stock dividends with a On the payable date or ex-date +21, whichever late ex-date comes later.
 Stock splits, with ex- For the split shares on ex-date +21. distribution beginning on

+the business day

+following the payable

+date

-On the payable date, or ex-date + 21 , whichever comes later.
+Stock spinoffs to a DTC- On the payable date, or ex-date +21, whichever

+eligible security comes later.

+^a Steak distribution types upoffooted by the proposed rule change are not

-- a Stock distribution types unaffected by the proposed rule change are not shown. - b Bold, strike-through text indicates a deletion.
+- ^a Stock distribution types unaffected by the proposed rule change are not shown. - ^b Bold, strike-through text indicates a deletion.
 Bold, italicized text indicates an addition.